 So you have arrived in Spain and are looking forward to starting this new adventure.
 While you are getting settled, one of the main hurdles you will face is how to finance your stay.
 As a language assistant (auxiliar in Spanish) you will be living at the center of one of the most fascinating countries on Earth, and on the doorstep of many others.
 This all sounds enticing… and expensive.
 As a language auxiliar, you will make around 1000€ in Madrid (about 700€ a month in the rest of Spain), for only nine months of the year.

 Time Versus Money

 Now, at first this process might not seem that daunting; basically, do your day job (helping students learn English) and for private lessons, one-on-one tutoring.
-This can help supplement your income by hundreds of euros of money, but it does come with a major time commitment.
+This can help supplement your income by hundreds of Euros, but it does come with a major time commitment.
 You are already working 16 hours a week at a minimum with a two-hour long break in the middle of the day (Spain’s infamous siesta) included and a fairly long commute.

 Just make sure to consider the time commitment first, because then you can budget for the rest of the year to figure out if you want to take on more private lessons or not.
 It is best to start looking for tutoring in August or September because a lot of families are looking for long-term and consistent tutoring for the upcoming school year.
 As the year goes on, it becomes harder to get consistent private lessons.

 Where To Look for Private Lessons

 - Teachers and parents will ask for tutoring at your school, and you can ask your director to put up a sign offering private lessons on your behalf.

-- The Auxiliares de conversacion en MADRID (The Original) Facebook group is a great all-around resource and fellow auxiliars are constantly swapping private lessons.
+- The Auxiliares de conversacion en MADRID (The Original) Facebook group is a great all-around resource and fellow language assistants are constantly swapping details about private lessons.